goozbach/resume/resume-source.md

     + Designing and installing a new testing data center.

-###[Cox Media Group Digital][] / Cox Radio Interactive
+###[Cox Media Group Digital][]
-####Systems Administrator -- August 2007 – February 2010
+####Sr Systems Administrator -- August 2007 – February 2010
-Cox Radio Interactive(CXRI) merged into the newly created Cox Media Group Digital.
-During the transition I continued with all of the duties related to the servers managed by CXRI.
-I also helped design and create a new server platform for the future content management system under development.
-My responsibilities included migrating diverse code bases from subversion(SVN), bazaar(BZR), CVS, and others to the Git revision control system.
-Built and maintained systems and tools which used for developer and sysadmin collaboration, including an IRC server.
-I built and configured an installation automation system using Cobbler, PXE, and Puppet.
-Managed and maintained the 100+ CXRI servers.

-During my time at Cox Radio Interactive I migrated the entire technology team from CVS to Subversion leading to an easier to manage code base.
-Improved our internal software release tools, which decreased the time needed to deploy new software to production.
-Designed and built a new hardware architecture for a new version of our flagship products.
-This design included a fully N+1 redundant MySQL database server cluster, F5 LTM load balancers, Mod_Perl and Apache.
-Helped manage a release of a new version of our flagship product, running on Apache and Mod_Perl.
-Created a new server deployment system based on Cobbler and Puppet which allows for rapid deployment of new server hardware.
-Created an improved pre-production/quality control/development environment based on VMware, Xen and KVM virtual servers to allow for higher quality code on production servers.
-Developed a pre-launch integration test which helped find errors prior to code use in production.
-Developed internal tools for monitoring overall network and system health and security, using Nagios, Snort IDS, iptables, Func, and, Bash and Perl scripts.
-Utilized Request Tracker to manage work flow for the systems team and interact with internal and external customer requests.
-Managed the public DNS infrastructure for 100+ domains using ISC Bind.
-Managed NetAPP storage appliances utilizing snapshots and clones to facilitate our pre-production environments.
-Configured and monitored our F5 Load balancers with their embedded TCL scripting language.
+Leading media and publishing company with digital presence for Radio, TV, Newspaper, and direct marketing.
+Managing day to day operations, capacity planning, operations budgeting and leading a team of two systems administrators.

+* Managing business merger.

+    + Migrating diverse code bases from SVN, BZR, CVS and others to Git.

+    + Building collaboration tools (IRC server, mailing lists, Request Tracker).

+    + Desiging new server platform for new business entity.

+* Managing 100+ Linux servers serving 150+ high-traffic websites.

+    + Built automation and configuration managment systems using Cobbler and Puppet.

+    + Migrating ops and dev teams from CVS to SVN.

+    + Building and improving deployment utilities cutting down on deployment time.

+    + Building proper DEV/QA/Staging/Production environments using KVM, Vmware, and Xen virtualization.

+    + Building and improving continous integration testing and monitoring systems.

+    + Managing public DNS infrastructure for 200+ domains.

+* Building a new hardware architecture for a new version of our platform.

+    + N+1 redundant MySQL cluster, F5 LTM Load Balancers, Mod_Perl and Apache, and NetAPP Storage.

 ###[Florida Department of Health][]
 ####Systems Administrator III -- March 2006 – June 2007